02 Apr “Spring Break at Turkey Run State Park”

 On each of our days hiking, Colton read the confusing trail map with great skill and played guide to Rowan, his younger brother as we climbed past Crevice Cliff and a series of more than 100 steep wooden stairs, and rocky steps.
 Disco Dude and other stuffed spirit animals slept with us on two king-sized beds in the Inn where the boys spent their evenings in the game room and the swimming pool.

 At dinner during our second night, I noticed Colton drawing a colorful picture on his table mat.
 He told me it was a picture of a woman from a recent dream.
-Colton is familiar with the Lightning Dreamwork Process we use in Active Dreaming, so we began the process.
+Colton is familiar with the Lightning Dreamwork Process used in Active Dreaming, so we began the process.
 I asked him to tell me his dream.

 He said, “In the dream I was looking into a mirror and saw that I was dark colored.
 There was a lady standing next to the mirror.
 She was trying to turn me into a wolf.”